 Well, that’s it if you want, but I like to add a little bit of espresso powder (which deepens the chocolate flavor) and a pinch of salt (an indistinguishable amount of salt; just enough to make the chocolate taste chocolatier).

 It is also unbelievable easy to make.
-First, heat up your coconut milk.
+First, heat up your coconut cream.
 The microwave works well, but if you prefer the stove (or don’t have a microwave), use a small saucepan and watch the heat.
-Don’t burn that coconut milk!
+Don’t burn that coconut cream!
 Once it is hot enough to be completely liquid – you’ll know because it will have a watery consistency – pour it over the chocolate.

 I thought so.
 Bottom line: heat your chocolate slowly so that it doesn’t seize (harden in a way you don’t want it to).